 - If a flowing stream or dry ditch borders

-your lot, check with local planning agency authorities or
+your lot, check with local planning agency officials or

 a hydrologic engineer for potential flooding, whether in

-a designated 100-year flood hazard zone or in an area
+a designated 100-year flood hazard zone, a special flood hazard area, or in an area

 where lesser but more frequent flooding could occur or

 - Work with a reputable home builder who can